 I have learned all this the hard way, from personal experience.
 I am an action-and-results-oriented guy.
 And it seems like I always have a dozen major projects that demand all my attention, right here and now.
 I’m also not known for being patient.
 But this year, I made arrangements to do my New Year planning a little differently.
 I headed out of town and into nature for a couple of days.
 With no cell phone, no interruptions and a more relaxed, peaceful setting, it was much easier to get a higher-altitude perspective on my life.

 I spent the first day reflecting on last year’s most notable successes and failures, contemplating relationships, work, health, community – pretty much every aspect of my physical, emotional, mental and spiritual life.
 I spent the second day doing analysis, prioritization and planning.
 And I documented the whole thing – observations, objectives and tactics – so that quarterly, when I do my mini-review check-ins, I can see where I need to make course corrections.
 And so that next year, when I do the same exercise, I can see where I made significant progress and where my intended changes got derailed.

 I have no illusions that it’s easy to schedule this kind of time.
 But I know it’s worth it, and the right thing to do.
-And with this “Life Launch” issue of Experience Life in hand, you’ve got some great tools (including the Resolution Workshop, page 40) at your disposal.
+And with this “Life Launch” issue of Experience Life in hand, you’ve got some great tools (including the Resolution Workshop) at your disposal.